Following the deadliest climbing season in four years, Nepal officials proposed new safety rules for those hoping to climb Mount Everest.

-As the once-elusive Mount Everest has become increasingly popular, overcrowding has taken a toll, and not just on the landscape.
-Eleven climbers have died during this spring's climbing season so far, reports CNN.
+The rules were proposed after officials were criticized for allowing anyone who paid for a permit to climb the world's tallest mountain.
+But as the once-elusive Mount Everest has become increasingly popular, overcrowding has taken a toll, and not just on the landscape.
+Eleven climbers died during last spring's climbing season.
 That's more than the lives lost on the mountain in all of 2018, according to the BBC.

 Fisher had warned of the dangers of overcrowding on Everest in an Instagram post captioned May 19.

 "With a single route to the summit, delays caused by overcrowding could prove fatal so I am hopeful my decision to go for the 25th will mean fewer people," he wrote.
 "Unless of course everyone else plays the same waiting game."

 Climber Nirmal Purja, who was part of the Project Possible Expedition, tweeted a photo of the line.

 On Facebook he shared that he counted roughly 320 people waiting to summit.
 The area is known as "the death zone" because of its dangerously high altitude — 26,247 feet (8,000 meters).

 Other deaths include Indian climber Anjali Kulkarni, 55, who died on her way back from climbing to the summit.
 Her son told CNN she had become stuck in the line above camp four, the final camp before the summit.
 American mountaineer Donald Lynn Cash, 55, died after fainting from high altitude sickness while descending from the summit.

 A small window of opportunity makes things worse

 Last year, a record 807 people reached the summit, according to the BBC.
 This year, AFP reports that Nepal has issued a record 381 permits costing $11,000 each for this year's spring climbing season alone, causing concern about how that level of foot traffic will affect safety.